pandas-dev/pandas-stubs/README.md

 # pandas-stubs

-## Public type stubs for pandas - WORK IN PROGRESS!
+## Public type stubs for pandas

-This will be the home for the typing stubs supported by the pandas core team.
+This is the home for pandas typing stubs supported by the pandas core team.
+The stubs are likely incomplete in terms of covering the published API of pandas.

+### Development Paradigm

+To contribute changes to the stubs, you must include an appropriate test.
+See `pandas-stubs/tests` for examples.

+## Evolution

-The current version of these stubs was copied/forked from the project https://github.com/microsoft/python-type-stubs as of commit `3ea7eb74b1143fc19d3cde337a4ca04dfaa81f66` plus https://github.com/microsoft/python-type-stubs/pull/196
+The current version of these stubs was copied/forked from the project https://github.com/microsoft/python-type-stubs as of commit `6b800063bde687cd1846122431e2a729a9de625a`

 As both projects move forward, this page will track what the differences are (if any).